MaritzaRh/RandomForestClassifier/README.md

 # RandomForestClassifier
-Implementation of Random Forest Classifier for the CIC2017 data set.
+Implementation of two Random Forest Classifiers for the CICDos2017 data set and CICDos2019 data set.